English as a Second Language (ESL) Endorsement

 Sheltered Instruction Observation Protocol (SIOP)

-Students in the Dixie State University’s Elementary Education will be required to master lesson planning based on the theory of Sheltered Instruction Observation Protocol (SIOP) as part of the ESL endorsement.
-SIOP is a research based lesson planning which caters to both English Language Learners and mainstream students to teach language and content area in an inclusive classroom.
+Students in the Dixie State University’s Elementary Education Program will be required to master lesson planning based on the theory of Sheltered Instruction Observation Protocol (SIOP) as part of the ESL Endorsement.
+SIOP is a research-based lesson planning tool which caters to both English Language Learners and mainstream students to teach language and content in an inclusive classroom.
 The protocol includes eight (8) components and thirty (30) features that indicate “good teaching.”
 Starting in the second semester of the program, students will be observed by their practicum supervisors and dyad peers based on this protocol.
-See attached SIOP observation sheet for details.
 For more information on SIOP, go to SIOP Institute.